-Application Performance Monitoring is a trending topic across the globe and it compensates all the dependencies on the software applications.
-When people discuss about application, the topic will be focused mainly on performance.
-So the developed software tool to manage the applications should satisfy the performance of the running applications, services, servers, and websites in the business environment and it needs to monitor all the implemented applications and notify the user in case of any issues.
-So in this article, two major tools AppDynamics and Dynatrace, which used for application performance monitoring is discussed and its major comparison points are listed.
+Application Performance Monitoring is a trending topic globally, and it compensates for all the dependencies on software applications.
+When people discuss about an application, the topic will be focused mainly on performance.
+So the developed software tool to manage the applications should satisfy the performance of the running applications, services, servers, and websites in the business environment, and it needs to monitor all the implemented applications and notify the user in case of any issues.
+So in this article, two major tools AppDynamics and Dynatrace, which used for application performance monitoring, are discussed, and their major comparison points are listed.

 Head to Head Comparison between AppDynamics vs Dynatrace (Infographics)

 Below are the top 7 comparisons between AppDynamics vs Dynatrace:

 Let us discuss some key differences such as features, price, dashboards, monitoring, the usability of AppDynamics vs Dynatrace is discussed here:

 New Dynatrace, which is implemented as of version 6.3, acquires Pure Lytic features.
 The optimized stream is set to transfer the information in real-time cases into ElasticSearch for analytic purposes, which involves the user’s action, their visits, built with the Kibana dashboard on the exterior part.
 Whereas AppDynamics launched a tool known as Log Analytics.
 It involves log files and index, and its similar to ELK and Splunk.
 It gathers all the organized, unstructured, structured data which display all the application issues and notify all the errors in real-time.
 It can explore the occurring error and develop a customized column for dashboards and repeated alerts to analyze application and errors.